Peterlar/animal-game/README.md

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab.
-  - Scroll down to "Github Pages"
+  - Scroll down to "Pages" on the left side.
-  - You will find following message "Pages settings now has its own dedicated tab!
-Check it out here!"
-  - Click "Check it out here"
+  - Click "Pages".
   - A live link will be displayed in a green banner when published successfully.

-The live link can be found here https://peterlar.github.io/rent-a-chef/
+The live link can be found here https://peterlar.github.io/animal-game/

+## Credits

+### Media

+## Other General Project Advice